What Is Avocado Crema?

 Instructions

 • Prep all of the ingredients and add them to a high speed blender or food processor.
-We used our Vitamix, but any blender or food processor works here.
+I used our Vitamix, but any blender or food processor works here.

 2 large ripe avocados, 1/3 cup fresh cilantro leaves, 1 tablespoon raw honey or agave (vegan option), Juice from 1 lime, 2 small cloves garlic, 1 teaspoon kosher salt